Titan-C/slaveparticles/docs/slavespin.rst

    :label: slavespinrestriction

-which insures that the number of auxiliary fermions and the spin's states are the same and, above all, it eliminates the nonphysical states
+which insures that the number of auxiliary fermions and the spin's states are the same and, above all, it eliminates the non-physical states

 .. math::
    \ket{n_f=1,S^z = -1/2} \\